mtlynch/mediagoblin/docs/source/siteadmin/deploying.rst

 You should be able to connect to the machine on port 6543 in your browser to confirm that the service is operable.

-The next series of commands will need to be run as a priviledged user.
+The next series of commands will need to be run as a privileged user.
 Type exit to return to the root/sudo account.::

     exit